kevR27/Exam_AP/Description_of_project.md

 ## Templates

-The folder contains eleven HTML files that displays the output that was cretaed through the class and its operations;every HTML files contain:
+The folder contains eleven HTML files that display the output that was created through the class and its operations;every HTML files contain:
 - Text-decoration shorthand CSS properties: set the appearance of decorative lines on text (head part)
 - Title
 - Body - contains short description of the operations found in every page, in the hompage.html it is quite different because we have a list of all the active and inactive function while for the rest of the html file the user can see the output with its corresponding description